maxz1985/docs/Writerside/topics/AWS-Storage-Gateway-Tape-Gateway.md

-# AWS Storage Gateway Tape Gateway
+# Storage Gateway Tape Gateway

 > An on-prem appliance representing a VTL (Virtual Tape Library) used to replace a physical tape changer.
 >